The Behaviour Speak Podcast

 Tuesday Jun 21, 2022

-In this episode, Ben chats with Grant Bruno.
+In this episode, Ben chats with Dr. Grant Bruno.
 Grant is Nehiyaw (Plains Cree) from Maskwacis, Alberta, a Ph.D. student in Medical Science in the Department of Pediatrics at the University of Alberta, and a father to autistic children.
 His Ph.D. research explores autism in First Nations communities through a Nehiyaw lens.

 In Cree, the word used to describe autism is pîtoteyihtam — he/she/they think differently.